T.H.N BLOG

 • Are you recovering from stress faster than you used to?

-4. Create rituals, not rules Rituals = intentional acts that support your healing.
+1. Create rituals, not rules Rituals = intentional acts that support your health.
 Rules = rigid, punishment-based demands.

 You’re not building a cage.
 You’re building a container.